On-line application at jobs.usnh.edu/

 Field Training Program: The department has a 12 week extensive field training program which all new police employees must successfully complete.

-A Communications Operator is the “first, first responder” on emergency and non-emergency incidents — an essential link between police, fire, emergency medical and the community.
-The communications operator answers 9-1-1, monitors alarms and access control, coordinates efforts with other Departments, and much more.
-As a communications operator you will have the opportunity to help people when they need it most.
+A Communications Dispatcher is the “first, first responder” on emergency and non-emergency incidents — an essential link between police, fire, emergency medical and the community.
+The Communications Dispatcher answers 9-1-1, monitors alarms and access control, coordinates efforts with other Departments, and much more.
+As a Communications Dispatcher you will have the opportunity to help people when they need it most.

-The center serves as dispatch for the University of New Hampshire Police Department, the Towns of Lee and Madbury Fire Departments, the Town of Barrington Fire and Ambulance Departments, and the McGreggor Ambulance Corp.
+The center serves as dispatch for the University of New Hampshire Police Department, Town of Madbury Police Department, the Towns of Lee and Madbury Fire Departments, the Barrington Fire Rescue Department, and the McGregor Memorial EMS.

 Campus Service Officer